nginxinc/nginx-one-workshops/labs/lab5/readme.md

 <br/>

-## Install NGINX Agent and add NGINX Plus to One Console
+## Install NGINX Agent and add NGINX Plus to NGINX One Console

 First, you will create a new Config Sync Group to add machines that you want to upgrade.
 As a best practice, you want your Config Sync Groups to only contain machines that will have the exact same configuration.
 For example, a group for docker containers with nginx.
 One for OSS instances you might have.
-Here we are creating a group to add Virtual Machines that we want to upgrade.
+Here you are creating a group to add Virtual Machines that you want to upgrade.
 Follow the same process as the previous lab by clicking on `Config Sync Groups` in the left hand menu and then clicking on the `Add Config Sync Group` button.

 ![Add Config Sync Group](media/lab5-config-sync-group1.png)

-In the Nginx One Console, open your new Config Sync Group, click on the `Add Instance` button.
+In the NGINX One Console, open your new Config Sync Group, click on the `Add Instance` button.

 ![Add Instance](media/lab5-add-instance-1.png)

 It will ask you if you want to `Generate a new key` or `Use existing key`.
-We have already created a TOKEN variable in previous labs so we will use that same value.
+We have already created a TOKEN variable in previous labs so you will use that same value.
 Click on the radio button for `Use existing key`.

 ![Add Instance to Sync Group](media/lab5-add-instance-csg.png)

 In the field labeled `Data Plane Key (optional)`, type in the environment variable `$TOKEN`.
 This will customize the curl command.
-For this example, we will use `Virtual Machine or Bare Metal` tab.
-You will see the command to install agent and register the instance with One Console, and add it to your Sync Group.
+For this example, you will use `Virtual Machine or Bare Metal` tab.
+You will see the command to install agent and register the instance with NGINX One Console, and add it to your Sync Group.

-1. If not already connected, use the VScode Terminal, SSH to the Nginx Plus VM.
+1. If not already connected, use the VScode Terminal, SSH to the NGINX Plus VM.

   ```bash
   ssh nplus

   ```

-1. Set the hostname of your Ubuntu VM, so it displays in the Nginx One Console Instances.
+1. Set the hostname of your Ubuntu VM, so it displays in the NGINX One Console Instances.
 Use `Nginx123` for the password:

   ```bash
   hostnamectl hostname $NAME-nplus-vm